Wednesday, September 24, 2025 – 7:30 pm

 Luceros y flores, arded y lucid

-Gabriel Bataille (1574-1630)
+Gabriel Bataille (vers 1574-1630)

-El baxel esta en la playa
+El baxel está en la playa

 DISTRIBUTION